Tuesday’s college roundup: Bates edges St. Joe’s in women’s basketball, 73-72

-STANDISH — Morgan Kennedy scored 20 points and Meghan Graff had 16 points to lead Bates to a 73-72 win Tuesday night in women’s basketball.
+STANDISH — Morgan Kennedy scored 20 points and Meghan Graff had 16 points to lead Bates to a 73-72 win over St. Joseph’s Tuesday night in women’s basketball.

-Graff also had five rebounds, six assists and two steals for the Bobcats (9-3, 1-0 NESCAC).
+Graff also had five rebounds, six assists and two steals for the Bobcats (9-3).

 Graff scored eight points in the fourth quarter, including a 2-pointer and a free throw with 30 seconds remaining to give Bates a 71-69 lead.
 Mia Roy finished with 15 points and four steals, including a steal with 26 seconds remaining and two made free throws to make it 73-69 with 21 seconds remaining.